YashpalRathod14/Physical_Design/README.md

 # 5. Chip Floorplanning and Considerations.

-## i.
-Utilization Factor and Aspect Ratio.
+## Utilization Factor and Aspect Ratio.
 Die : Consists of core and is small semiconductor material specimen on which the fundamental circuit is fabricated.
 Core : Core is the section of the chip where the fundamental logic of design sits.